Alouux/CART-253/OutSpace/README.md

 The boss level featuring the Regolith could sadly not be implemented in this iteration with the current knowledge I have using Phaser.
 Though I am learning more each day and with each iteration it becomes more cohesive.
 I would have loved if the mobs abilities could morph throughout the game.
 I would have much rather implement a X,Y travel path for the Damned Dustclouds to travel, creating a different interaction experience and a collision repercussion.

 ![Damned Dustclouds](https://github.com/Alouux/CART-263/blob/main/OutSpace/assets/images/damned.png?raw=true)
-As for the third level as well I wanted to create a mechanique that would allow the final boss to engulf parts of the screen, making the user restart the levels if they are found trapped in the smoke.
-Alas, time was not on my side for creating all of these new mechaniques for the first time, as I could find very little documentation on the implementation process within Phaser.
+As for the third level as well I wanted to create a mechanic that would allow the final boss to engulf parts of the screen, forcing the user to restart the level if they are found trapped in the smoke.
+Alas, time was not on my side for creating all of these new mechanics for the first time, as I could find very little documentation on the implementation process within Phaser.

 I had to implement a restart button as the player can sometimes become suffocated in the later levels by the enemies with no resolve (another mechanic that will need updates in future iterations)